The ‘Sedition Caucus’ Is Funding Pro-Impeachment Republicans

 In September, CNN reported that McCarthy and his surrogates had asked Trump and aides in his inner circle to go easy on Katko and Valadao.
 But the notoriously vengeful former president has not shown much interest in restraint.

-For instance, this summer Trump endorsed a challenger to Gonzalez, slapping a seal of approval onto his former White House aide and “Music Man” Max Miller.
-But even though Miller’s campaign had already been riddled by allegations of violent behavior and domestic abuse, Gonzalez bowed out of the race just weeks after the former president weighed in, chalking the decision up to a “toxic” Republican party.
+For instance, this summer Trump endorsed a challenger to Rep. Anthony Gonzalez (R-OH), slapping a seal of approval onto his former White House aide and “Music Man” Max Miller.
+But even though Miller’s campaign had already been riddled by allegations of violent behavior and domestic abuse, Gonzalez, who certified the election and voted to impeach Trump, bowed out of the race just weeks after the former president weighed in, chalking the decision up to a “toxic” Republican party.

 Gonzalez was followed out the door by Kinzinger, one of two Republicans serving on the House select committee, who announced late last month that he too would not seek re-election.